wjsc/catalogue/README.md

 4. Serve the static builded files: serve -s build

--- This is a commit from an MCP server
+-- This is a merge commit from an MCP server